-Engine oil and filter should be changed together every 6 months or 7,500 miles (12,000 km), whichever comes first.
+Engine oil and the filter should be changed together every 6 months or 7,500 miles (12,000 km), whichever comes first.
 The filter is located on the engine block, below the intake manifold.
-A special "cap type" wrench is required (available from your Honda dealer).
-Use only a genuine Honda filter or its equivalent.

 The oil filter cannot easily be removed from above the engine.
 For this reason it is recommended that the oil filter change be done by a skilled mechanic.